Learn the Facts

 • Michigan is one of only 10 states that does not require tobacco retailers to purchase a license.
 We know kids are easily gaining access to addictive tobacco products at neighborhood stores because so many retailers are failing federal compliance checks.

-• Michigan voters agree: A recently completed statewide survey shows that Michigan voters strongly support a comprehensive legislative plan to reduce tobacco use in the state.
+• Michigan voters agree: A statewide survey shows that Michigan voters strongly support a comprehensive legislative plan to reduce tobacco use in the state.
 Two-thirds of likely voters (67%) support the bill package, with nearly half of voters (48%) strongly in support.